Pa. environmental, religious and other groups criticize Shapiro plan for ignoring climate change

 More than 100 advocacy groups say Gov. Josh Shapiro’s new 10-year economic development plan is not sustainable.

-In a letter sent this week, environmental advocates, religious organizations and community groups say Shapiro’s “fossil fuels-first all-of-the-above energy strategy” does not move at the speed of climate change.
+In a letter sent last week, environmental advocates, religious organizations and community groups say Shapiro’s “fossil fuels-first all-of-the-above energy strategy” does not move at the speed of climate change.

 “While we respect your efforts in this significant undertaking, the proposed plan will worsen Pennsylvania’s economic position by linking it to the fossil fuel-driven boom-and-bust economic cycles of the past.
 Instead, we urge you to return to your campaign platform of forging a new path towards a clean and sustainable economy that supports workers and protects the climate,” the letter reads.